+Here at StartProto, we acknowledge the importance of Cybersecurity Maturity Model Certification (CMMC) and CMMC compliance to mitigate threats to sensitive data.
 As a cloud-based software company that serves the manufacturing industry, we want all of our people to be able to explain CMMC and the recent changes that have been taking place.

 What Is CMMC, What Does CMMC Stand For, and What Does CMMC Compliance Mean for Your Business?

 The DoD has implemented this framework of basic safeguarding requirements to improve the overall security posture of its supply chain, as it has become increasingly clear that cyber advanced persistent threats pose a significant risk to national security.
+Under CMMC, contractors and suppliers will be required to undergo an assessment by a third-party assessor to determine their cybersecurity processes' maturity level in order to mitigate threats.

-What Are the 5 Levels of CMMC Certification
+What Are the 5 Levels of CMMC Certification?

+There are five levels to achieve compliance certification, ranging from basic cyber hygiene to advanced cybersecurity practices.
 The level of CMMC certification levels and CMMC level required will depend on the sensitivity of the information being handled by the contractor or supplier.

 Level 1: Basic Cyber Hygiene